-- (i) Algae: General characteristics; Ecology and distribution; Range of thallus organization and reproduction; Morphology and life- cycles of the following: Chlamydomonas, Oedogonium, Nostoc and Fucus, Vaucheria, Polysiphonia, Economic importance of algae. - (ii) Fungi: Introduction- General characteristics, ecology and significance, range of thallus organization, cell wall composition, nutrition, reproduction and classification; TrueFungi-General characteristics, ecology and significance, life cycle of Rhizopus (Zygomycota) Penicillium (Ascomycota), Puccnia, Agaricus Basidiomycota); Symbiotic Associations-Lichens:
+- (i) Algae: General characteristics; Ecology and distribution; Range of thallus organization and reproduction; Morphology and life- cycles of the following: Chlamydomonas, Oedogonium, Nostoc and Fucus, Vaucheria, Polysiphonia, Economic importance of algae. - (ii) Fungi: Introduction- General characteristics, ecology and significance, range of thallus organization, cell wall composition, nutrition, reproduction and classification; True Fungi-General characteristics, ecology and significance, life cycle of Rhizopus (Zygomycota) Penicillium (Ascomycota), Agaricus Basidiomycota); Symbiotic Associations-Lichens:

-- (i) Bryophytes: General characteristics, adaptations to land habit, Classification, Range of thallus organization, Classification (up to family), morphology, anatomy and reproduction of Marchantia and Funaria (Developmental details not to be included). - (ii) Pteridophytes: General characteristics, classification, early land plants (Rhynia).
+- (i) Bryophytes: General characteristics, adaptations to land habit, Classification, Range of thallus organization, Classification (up to family), morphology, anatomy and reproduction of Marchantia and Funaria (Developmental details not to be included).
+Ecology and economic importance of bryophytes. - (ii) Pteridophytes: General characteristics, classification, Early land plants (Cooksonia and Rhynia).
 Classification (up to family), morphology, anatomy and reproduction of Selaginella, Equisetum and Pteris (Developmental details not to be included).
 Heterospory and seed habit, stellar evolution.
 Ecological and economical importance of Pteridophytes.